tetris245/ULTRAbc/README.md

 Spanish version: https://tetris245.github.io/ultrabc.github.io/ULTRAbcbookmark-es.js

-**Alternative methode for Google Chrome, Microsoft Edge, similar browsers** (Only for English version - Will not work with Asian server)
+**Alternative methode for Google Chrome, Microsoft Edge, similar browsers** (Only for English version atm  - Will not work with Asian server)
 1. Download the ULTRAbc-version5.9.zip file on the Releases page
 2. Depending on browser, the .zip might have to be extracted. few browsers accept a .zip, a few requires a folder.
 3. Go to browser extensions.
 Enable developer mode.